Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Alternate Contamination Model

 The alternate representations \eqref{eqn:ssnd0}-\eqref{eqn:ssnd1} are {\em decoupled} in the sense that \eqref{eqn:ssnd0} does not involve $P_1$, while \eqref{eqn:ssnd1} does not involve $P_0$.
-This allows us to estimate $\ptn$ and $\ptp$ separately, by reducing to the problem of ``mixture proportion estimation."
+This allows us to estimate $\ptn$ and $\ptp$ separately, by reducing to the problem of ``mixture proportion estimation" (see next section).
 It further motivates the mutual irreducibility condition on $(P_0,P_1)$ that, together with {\bf (A)}, ensures that $\ptn, \ptp$ are identifiable.
 The decoupling perspective also allows us to address the following question: Given the contaminated distributions $\Ptp,\Ptn$, while $(P_0,P_1)$ are unknown, what are the solutions $(\pi_0,\pi_1,P_0,P_1)$ satisfying model \eqref{eqn:contam0}-\eqref{eqn:contam1}?
 Obviously, $(0,0,\Ptp,\Ptn)$ is a trivial solution; we will argue that mutual irreducibility ensures that the solution is unique and non-trivial, and furthermore that the resulting $P_0, P_1$ correspond to maximally denoised versions of $\Ptp,\Ptn$.
-The issues are developed in the next section.
+The issues are developed in Section \ref{sec:mutual}.
+In the next section, we review the work of \citet{blanchard10}.